MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of deployment history listing.](media/environments-deployment-history.png)

 - Drill down into the job details to see the list of commits and work items that were deployed to the environment.
 The list of commits and work items are the new items between deployments.
-Your first listing will include all of the commits and the following listings will just include changes.
+Your first listing includes all of the commits and the following listings will just include changes.
 If multiple commits are tied to the same pull request, you'll see multiple results on the work items and changes tabs.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of commits under deployment history.](media/environment-deployment-history-changes.png)